-Medical Payment Insurance covers medical expenses beyond those covered by PIP which result from accidental injury.
-Medical payments insurance differs from bodily injury liability coverage in that it covers the medical expenses of you, members of your family, and your passengers regardless of who is "at-fault."
+Medical payment insurance covers medical expenses, beyond those covered by PIP, that result from accidental injury.
+Medical payments insurance differs from bodily injury liability coverage in that it covers the medical expenses of you, members of your family and your passengers regardless of who is "at fault."

-Medical Payment Insurance applies whether the injury occurs in your car, someone else's car, or on the street as a pedestrian.
+Medical payment insurance applies whether the injury occurs in your car or someone else's car, or on the street as a pedestrian.
 Note that health insurance also covers medical expenses from auto accidents beyond those covered by PIP.

-Rental cars companies often sell collision damage coverage which, although similar to insurance, is not insurance and does not fall under the regulatory authority of the Department of Insurance.
+Rental car companies often sell collision damage coverage that, although similar to insurance, is not insurance and does not fall under the regulatory authority of the Department of Financial Services.
 If you have collision coverage or property damage liability, you may be covered for damage to rental cars driven by you, depending on the terms and conditions of your policy.
 You may also be automatically covered by your credit card company if you used the card to rent the vehicle.
-Check your policy before you rent a car and call your agent or credit card company if you have any doubts.
+Check your policy before you rent a car, and call your agent or credit card company if you have any doubts.

-1. Request a quote from several licensed insurance agents.
+● Request a quote from several licensed insurance agents.
 Be sure to ask for the same coverage from each so your comparisons will be accurate.
-A quote is an estimate of your premium -- it is not a firm price or a contract, however, it is against the law for an agent to intentionally quote you a low premium just to get your business.
+A quote is an estimate of your premium -- it is not a firm price or a contract.
+However, it is against the law for an agent to intentionally quote you a low premium just to get your business.

-Property Damage Liability insurance is not required for motorcycle operators unless a driver is required to prove "financial responsibility" due to traffic violations or failure to pay for damages they caused in an accident.
-Neither PIP nor Medical Payments Insurance is required for a motorcyclist.
+Property damage liability insurance is not required for motorcycle operators unless a driver is required to prove "financial responsibility" because of traffic violations or failure to pay for damages caused in a previous accident.
+Neither PIP nor medical payments insurance is required for a motorcyclist.
 Indeed, PIP is usually not sold to motorcyclists.
 However, in order to operate or ride on a motorcycle without headgear, you must have an insurance policy providing at least $10,000 in medical benefits for injuries incurred as a result of a crash.

 Any person who has a car in Florida for more than 90 days during a 365-day period must purchase PIP and property damage liability insurance.
 The 90 days do not have to be consecutive.

-AUTO SERVICE WARRANTIES.
-The warranties are only good only for a specified length of time and only ensure the repair or replacement of items defined in the contract.
-Service warranties are contracts that are regulated by the Insurance Department.
+The warranties are good only for a specified length of time and ensure only the repair or replacement of items defined in the contract.
+Service warranties are contracts that are regulated by the Department of Financial Services.
 Whether a service warranty is worth the money will depend on how the warranty suits your needs.

-1- Read your policy. . .
+● Read your policy.
 Be sure you understand your policy.
-If you have any questions, call your agent or the Department of Insurance toll-free at (800) 342-2762 (http://www.myfloridacfo.com/)
+If you have any questions, call your agent or the Department of Financial Services toll-free at (800) 342-2762 (http://www.myfloridacfo.com/).